5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 **This will generate 5 new files inside the codecgraph folder:**

 - **`codec_dump_dec.txt`** &rarr; Codec dump converted from Hex to Decimal.
 We we need it since the data has to be entered in decimals in AppleAlC's .xml files.
 - **`finalfinalverbs.txt`** &rarr; Text file containing the Pin Configuration extracted from the codec dump using the [verbit.sh](https://github.com/maywzh/useful_scripts/blob/master/verbit.sh) script.
 The Pin Configuration represents the available inputs/outputs in macOS'es Audio Settings.
-Verbs consist of 4 components: the Codec's address, a Node ID,  Verb Commands and Verb Data.
-If you want to extract the necessary verb data for creating the Pin Configuration *manually* or want to know how it works in general, please refer to Chapter 1 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).
 - **`verbitdebug.txt`** &rarr; A log file of the corrections and modifications `verbit.sh` applied to the verb data.
 - **`codec_dump.txt_dec.txt.evg`** &rarr; PathMap converted from hex to decimal.
 We will work with this most of the time.
 - **`codec_dump.txt.svg`** – PathMap of the Codec's routing in Hex.

 ## IV.
 Creating the `PinConfig`

-The `PinConfig` is a long sequence of digits that tells macOS which audio sources are available to the system.
-Depending on the Codec model, these sources can be: Internal speakers/mics (on Laptops) and Line-ins/outs (analog and digital).
+The `PinConfig` that tells macOS which audio sources are available to the system.
+Depending on the Codec, these sources can be: Internal speakers/mics (on Laptops) and Line-ins/outs (analog and digital).
 Apple's HDA Driver supports up to 8 different audio sources so stay within this limit.
+The PinConfig is a long sequence of digits (called "verbs") consisting of 4 components: the Codec's address, a Node ID, Verb Commands and Verb Data.

+Luckily for us, the `verbit.sh` we ran in step III. extracted and corrected the verbs form the Codec dump automatically for us and stored it in the "finalfinalverbs.txt".
+But if you want know how extracting the verb data works in general or you want/need to extract the verb data *manually* yourself, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

-First, we will use the "codec_dump_dec.txt" and "codec_dump.txt" to find relevant Nodes which could be part of the PinConfig and the we will use "finalverbs.txt" and the PinConfigurator App to create the the final PinConfig.
+First, we will check the "codec_dump_dec.txt" and "codec_dump.txt" to find relevant Nodes which could be part of the PinConfig.
+Then we will use "finalverbs.txt" and the PinConfigurator App to create the the final PinConfig.
 The schematic is a great visual aid as well to decide which Nodes add to the PinConfig.

 Once we got the PinConfig, it has to be added to the `info.plist` of the `PinConfigs.kext` before compiling the `AppleAlC.kext`.